-Sometimes you'll come across a recipe calling for freezer paper or some advice for wrapping something in it.
-Is freezer paper just the same thing as parchment or wax paper, with freezer paper being a relic of a name?
+Sometimes you may come across a recipe calling for freezer paper or some advice for wrapping something in it.
+But is freezer paper just the same thing as parchment or wax paper, with freezer paper being a relic of a name?
 Or is it something entirely different?

 What is freezer paper?